gantsign/ansible-role-maven/README.md

     * Installs the [Maven Color](https://github.com/jcgay/maven-color) extension
       for Maven authored by [Jean-Christophe Gay](https://github.com/jcgay).
+    * **Maven 3.5 has built in support color output**, so there's no need to install this extension if using Maven 3.5.

 * [gantsign.maven-notifier](https://galaxy.ansible.com/gantsign/maven-notifier)
   for providing a GUI notification when a build ends.